 - Church of the Immaculate Conception Flea Market

 Flea Markets in New York City (Helpful Map)

+I hope my roundup of the best flea markets in NYC can help you find a few gems.
 Don’t forget to comment where to find your favorite flea markets in NYC, your neighbors could find it useful!

 Happy shopping, until next time.
 Cheers.